Why You Should Consider HVAC Zoning Options | Ductless & Damper

 1. System Sizing – Make sure that your damper or ductless HVAC system is properly sized.
 This is the number one mistake that homeowners and technicians make when installing a new HVAC system.

-2. HVAC Ductwork – If ductwork is being installed or modified for your zoning system, it should be properly designed for the correct amount of conditioned air.
+2. HVAC Ductwork – If the ductwork is being installed or modified for your zoning system, it should be properly designed for the correct amount of conditioned air.
 If the ductwork damper mechanism isn’t working properly, you will get inconsistent airflow and temperatures and miss out on the full benefits of HVAC zones.

 3. Thermostat Location – Since HVAC zones have multiple thermostats, you want to be extra careful about where they are located.
-If your thermostat is near any kind of heat source, such as lamps, space heaters, solar rays, or air ducts, it will give inaccurate readings.
+If your thermostat is near any kind of heat sources, such as lamps, space heaters, solar rays, or air ducts, it will give inaccurate readings.
 It’s important to be strategic with where you install your thermostat.
 For maximum effectiveness, we recommend hiring a professional to do the job and make sure everything is correctly calibrated.

 4. Maintenance – Like any other heating and cooling equipment, your HVAC zone system needs to be periodically maintained by a licensed and trained professional.
 Maintenance service should include checking the damper system, indoor and outdoor units, as well as each of the multiple thermostats in your home.